 Gaming is not always the first thing that comes to mind when you think about Macs, much less Mac laptops, but we were able to get a very playable frame rate of 42fps in Quake 4, thanks to the ATI Mobility Radeon X1600 GPU, which was also found in Core Duo MacBook Pros.

 With Boot Camp, the utility that allows users to run a partitioned installation of Windows XP on their Intel Macs, many popular PC games can be played on this hardware.
 We plan on conducting further tests with both Mac applications and Windows applications under Boot Camp and will report the results in an update to this review.
 We will also update this review with battery life test results as soon as they are available.

 For Apple devotees, it's the little things that make the difference, and the MacBook Pro has a handful of extras that help it stand out amid a fairly generic field of competitors.
-The MacBook's AC adapter connects magnetically to the laptop, so if you accidentally trip over the cord, it will simply detach instead of sending the entire system crashing to the floor.
-And additionally, you get Apple's Front Row remote.
+The MacBook's AC adapter connects magnetically to the laptop, so if you accidentally trip over the cord, it will simply detach instead of sending the entire thing crashing to the floor.
+And you additionally get Apple's Front Row remote.
 This tiny remote is the same as the one that comes with the iMac, and it controls Apple's Front Row software for playing back movies, music, and photos from a 10-foot interface.